crystalsu2008/Maya_PBRTXT_Import/README.md

 This project is available under the MIT License.
 See the LICENSE file for more info.

 ## Contributing
-Contributions to `Maya_PBRTXT_Import` are welcome!
+Contributions to `Maya_PBRTX_Import` are welcome!
 Feel free to fork the repository and submit pull requests.

 ## Support
 If you encounter any problems or have any suggestions, please open an issue on the GitHub repository page.